simpleanalytics/blog/_posts/2019-01-15-why-i-share-my-failure-at-the-risk-of-losing-customers.md

 Secondly, I increased the log history to 90 days so I can recover visits for future issues.
 The Queue-server and the Main-server now logs every failed request by anyone.
 This means every request that returns a TTP code `5xx` or `4xx` will be saved in the logs and can be recovered from it.
 It will require quite some work to get it done if needed, but it means no data loss.

-I added acceptance tests for the _Custom domain_ -a feature that checks if both the endpoints are still working as expected.
+I added acceptance tests for the _Custom domain_-feature that checks if both the endpoints are still working as expected.
 If they don't comply, I would get a phone call and a Telegram message.

 Lastly, I'm going to tag new features as "Beta version", so customers are aware or expected it to have errors as it would not have been completed for final relsease.
 Hence, it's up to the customers to take the chance and use the feature at their own risk.